papadavis47/coder-coach-organizer/README.md

 Got my models created last night.
 Setting up controllers and routes today.
 I want to start on building a few views out if possible and researching Cloudinary.

+#### February 26th - Wednesday

+I made some good progress today on building the controllers for functionality in the various views.
+Also, working with ejs templates.
+Will learn more about Cloudinary tonight.
+Good progress today.
+I feel good about leaving school today and working on it at home.
+Just keep working and do not give up.

 ### STRETCH GOALS FOR THIS PROJECT

 Add more than one api.
 Possibly work with the YouTube API.
 Possibly work with the Github API in some way or New York Times API.